Fatima-Mujahid/Fatima-Mujahid/README.md

-### Hi there 👋
-I'm Fatima Mujahid.
+### Hi there 👋 I'm Fatima Mujahid.
-🌱 I'm learning MERN stack.
+🌱 I'm currently learning MERN stack.

 <!--
 **Fatima-Mujahid/Fatima-Mujahid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.